Killing of Marvin Gaye: Circumstances

 When the tour ended in August 1983, Gaye returned to the U.S. to nurse his mother, who was recovering from kidney surgery, and moved into his parents' residence at 2101 South Gramercy Place, a home which he bought for them in 1973.
 During his stay, Gaye's father was absent.
 That October, his father returned from a business trip in Washington during which he purchased insurance on his family's previous residence.
-Initially, Gaye's sisters Jeanne and Zeola lived in the house before Marvin Sr. returned to the property, and left shortly afterwards due to the growing conflict between father and son.
+Initially, Gaye's sisters Jeanne and Zeola lived in the house before Marvin Sr. returned to the property, but they left shortly afterward due to the growing conflict between father and son.

 For the next six months, the two men struggled to keep their distance from one another.
 During one quarrel at the house, the elder Gay called police to have his son leave the property.
-After staying with one of his sisters, however, Gaye returned to the property stating to a friend of his, "After all, I have just one father.
+After staying with one of his sisters, however, Gaye returned to the property, stating to a friend of his, "After all, I have just one father.
 I want to make peace with him."
 Jeanne Gay later told David Ritz that her father had told her if Marvin ever touched him, he'd "kill him".

 On Christmas Day 1983, Gaye gave his father a Smith & Wesson .38 Special pistol so that he could protect himself from intruders.
 Friends and family members contended that the younger Marvin was often suicidal and paranoid, and by now was afraid of leaving his room and spoke of little besides suicide and death.
 Gaye sometimes wore three overcoats and put his shoes on the wrong feet.
-Four days before his death, according to his sister Jeanne, Gaye had tried to kill himself by jumping out of a speeding sports car, suffering only minor bruises.
+Four days before his death, according to his sister Jeanne, Gaye had tried to kill himself by jumping out of a speeding sports car, but suffered only minor bruises.
 Jeanne contended that "there was no doubt Marvin wanted to die" and that he "couldn't take any more."